11 Popular New Year’s Resolutions — and How to Make Money Achieving Them

 Plus, it gives you $5 just for signing up.

 To get the bonus, just click this link and enter your email, download the Stash smartphone app and set up your account with the same email address.
 Within two business days, you’ll see the bonus added to your account.

 Invest as little as $5 a week, and watch it add up.
 It sounds small, but it’s a great way to get started if you’re the kind of person who resists saving money like the plague.

 Here’s one more secret weapon for saving money: Paribus.

 This tool gets you money back for your online shopping.
 It’s free to sign up, and once you do, it scans your emails for receipts.

-If Paribus sees you’ve purchased something from Amazon, Target or one of several partner retailers, it tracks the item’s price and issues you a refund if there’s a future price drop!
+If Paribus sees you’ve purchased something from Target or one of the 29 other retailers it monitors, it tracks the item’s price and issues you a refund if there’s a future price drop!

 Stick that money into a savings or investing account, and you won’t even have to think about saving!

 A lot of us wish we could travel more, but think it’s too difficult and too expensive.